 If you are working and have a disability, you don’t have to risk your health to stay at your job.
 Federal, state, and local laws guarantee you an explicit right to reasonable workplace accommodations so you can keep earning a paycheck when you need it most.

 Am I covered?

-If you have a disabling physical or mental impairment and work for, or are applying to work for, an employer in New York State who has four or more employees, then you are covered.
+If you have a disabling physical or mental impairment and work for, or are applying to work for, an employer in New York State, then you are covered.

 What does disability discrimination look like?